 Each year, Sirens chair Amy Tenbrink posts monthly reviews of new-to-her fantasy books by women and nonbinary authors.
 You can find all of her reviews at the Sirens Goodreads Group.
 We invite you to read along and discuss!

-By day, Amy Tenbrink dons her supergirl suit and handles strategic and intellectual property transactions as an executive vice president of a major media company.
-By night, she dons her supergirl cape, plans literary conferences, bakes increasingly complicated pastries, and reads 150 books a year.
-She is a co-founder and current co-chair of Sirens, an annual conference dedicated to examining gender and fantasy literature.
-She likes nothing quite so much as monster girls, flagrant ambition, and a well-planned revolution.
+By day, Amy Tenbrink dons her supergirl suit and practices transactional and intellectual property law as an executive vice president for a media company.
+By night, she dons her supergirl cape and plans Sirens and reads over a hundred books a year.
+She likes nothing quite so much as monster girls, Weasleys, and a well-planned revolution.